alllt1r/NumberLine/README.md

 # NumberLine

+main - A string of 65 random characters

 main2 - Two simple games

 main3 - Search for all possible combinations of letters and symbols of Latin and Cyrillic